On this page

-Configuring SSO in AWS Edition enterprise
+Configuring SSO in AWS Edition Enterprise

 This topic describes how to configure Dremio AWS Edition for authentication with Azure Active Directory or for Single Sign On (SSO) Authentication with an Identity Provider using OpenID.